-The Tudor period saw the gradual evolution of England’s medieval army into a larger, firearm-wielding force supported by powerful ships and formidable gun forts – a necessary step, seeing as it seemed, on several occasions, that England would be invaded.
+The Tudor period saw the gradual evolution of England’s medieval army into a larger, firearm-wielding force, supported by powerful ships and formidable gun forts to protect the country from the threat of invasion.

 Early Tudor forces were essentially medieval.
-Those that fought the Scots at Flodden (1513) and the French in northern France (1511–13) did so mainly with traditional pole weapons – ‘bills’ – and the still formidable longbows.
+Those that fought the Scots at Flodden (1513) and the French in northern France (1511–13) did so mainly with traditional pole weapons – ‘bills’ – and still-formidable longbows.

 AGGRESSIVE FOREIGN POLICY